dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     sh-4.2# exit

+---

 Providing shared storage to multiple application instances
 ----------------------------------------------------------

+In the previous example we provisioned an RWO PV - the volume is only usable with one pod at a time.
+RWO is what most of the OpenShift storage backends support.
 So far only very few options, like the basic NFS support existed, to provide a PersistentVolume to more than one container at once.
 The access mode used for this is **ReadWriteMany**.

 With CNS this capabilities is now available to all OpenShift deployments, no matter where they are deployed.
-To demonstrate this capability with an application we will deploy a PHP file uploader that has multiple front-end instances sharing a common storage repository.
+To demonstrate this capability with an application we will deploy a PHP-based file uploader that has multiple front-end instances sharing a common storage repository.

-First log back in as `marina`

-    [root@master ~]# oc login -u marina --insecure-skip-tls-verify --server=https://master.example.com:8443
+&#x3009;First make sure you are still in the example project created earlier

+    oc project my-test-project

-Next deploy the example application:
+&#x3009;Next deploy the example application:

-    [root@master ~]# oc new-app openshift/php:7.0~https://github.com/christianh814/openshift-php-upload-demo --name=file-uploader
+    oc new-app openshift/php:7.0~https://github.com/christianh814/openshift-php-upload-demo --name=file-uploader

+!!!
+Note
+    This is yet another way to build and launch an application from source code in OpenShift.
+The content before the ~ is the name of a Source-to-Image builder (a container that knows how to build applications of a certain type from source, in this case PHP) and the URL following is a GitHub repository hosting the source code.
+    Feel free to check it out.

+Output:

     --> Found image a1ebebb (6 weeks old) in image stream "openshift/php" under tag "7.0" for "openshift/php:7.0"

         Apache 2.4 with PHP 7.0